 The usual fog and bad weather hampered activities through February, though the contacts began to increase.
 Recon encountered heavy increases in enemy movement.
 (Five patrols required helo extraction under fire.)

 In February, 1967, CAC Oscar was established.
-Despite the establishment of our rather small Combined Action Company, the area was far from secure.
+Despite the presence of the Marines at the Khe Sanh airfield and the establishment of our Combined Action Company, the area was far from secure.

 On 25 February 1967, a squad from 2d Platoon, Bravo 1 / 9, led by Sergeant Donald E. Harper, Jr., was heavily engaged by the NVA on a hill 3,000 meters west of the airstrip.
 They immediately took one KIA and one WIA, and wisely pulled back to call in artillery.

 After the artillery shelling, Harper’s squad moved out and made contact with about 50 North Vietnamese.
 Once more the Marines fell back and called in artillery.

 CPT Sayers sent a second squad to reinforce them.
 They assaulted the position again, and they took the hill after a heavy fight.
 The Marines toll was 1 KIA and 11 WIA.

 There were 9 NVA KIA, fire direction equipment (computation gear for directing supporting fire), one 82 mm mortar with 380 rounds, 3 mortar base plates, 2 personal weapons, clothing and 10 packs.

 Things were relatively quiet after this, but on the evening of March 2nd, two USAF aircraft bombed the village by mistake, killing 112 civilians, wounding 213, and destroying 140 buildings.